evolinus/zooe/index.md

 {% capture text %}

-We use molecular evolution and population genetics approaches to characterize the neutral and selective processes that underly phenotypic and adaptive traits in natural populations.
+We use molecular evolution and population genetics approaches to characterize the neutral and selective processes that underly phenotypic and adaptive traits in natural populations of insects&co.

 {%
   include button.html